crewAIInc/crewAI-examples/stock_analysis/README.md

 - [License](#license)

 ## CrewAI Framework
 CrewAI is designed to facilitate the collaboration of role-playing AI agents.
-In this example, these agents work together to give a complete stock analysis and investment recomendation
+In this example, these agents work together to give a complete stock analysis and investment recommendation

 ## Running the Script
 It uses GPT-4 by default so you should have access to that to run it.